zhuchini/100-days-of-code/log.md

 **Today's Progress**: Completed ES6, Regular Expressions, and Debugging from the JavaScript section on FreeCodeCamp.

 **Thoughts**: I followed the Pomodoro timer, and I had a productive day.

+### Day 10: June 18

+**Today's Progress**: Completed Basic Data Structures from the JavaScript section of FreeCodeCamp.

+**Thoughts**: I hate multi-dimensional arrays, it confuses my eyes.
+The challenges were fairly easy, and I need more practice in writing functions.